Settlement in Tennessee Divorce: Marital Dissolution Agreement or “MDA”

-The Tennessee divorce settlement paperwork is called the marital dissolution agreement or “MDA.”
-The MDA contains grounds, property division, alimony, and other terms descirbed by between spouses from Memphis divorce lawyer, Miles Mason, Sr.
+In Tennessee, divorce settlement papers is called the marital dissolution agreement or “MDA.”
+The MDA contains grounds for divorce, property division and distribution, alimony, and other agreed upon terms.

 Pay attention to the tax treatment of each form of alimony, type of alimony, requirements for modification and termination, and other details in addition to the amount and length of payments to be made.